 In calculating the time estimates, we have used all the information available to date about the instruments and flight software performance.
-We expect that, barring unforeseen circumstances, these estimates will prove now to be good to a few percent of the total 'AOR duration', or 'wall-clock time'.
+We expect that, barring unforeseen circumstances, these estimates will not change any further for PACS and SPIRE and, for HIFI, even in a worst case scenario, prove to be good to around one percent of the total 'AOR duration', or 'wall-clock time'.

 This information has been updated as knowledge of the characterisation of the instruments and telescope has improved and we no longer expect it to show large variations during the rest of the mission, but small changes are still possible.
-Obviously, this means that the time estimates may change during proposal preparation if new information becomes available.
+Over the last year most changes have involved fixing small bugs that have appeared that affect certain types of observations only.
+Obviously, this means that the time estimates for your AORs may change if new information becomes available that requires a change in the time estimator version.
 Out of date time estimates are shown in red in the observations table and should be re-calculated before proposal submission or when updates are made to AORs.

 Version 5.0 of HSpot incorporated in-flight information on sensitivities that, in some cases, implied important changes in observing time to reach a desired flux level.
 Further changes have occurred in the 5.2 version that are particularly important for some HIFI observations.
 There were some smaller changes in the 5.3 version, mainly limited again to certain HIFI bands.
-Where possible, the changes to the set-up time required for observations have been "hidden" in the slew overhead;

-when no slew overhead is applied (e.g. for concatenated observations) this additional set-up time will be added to observations - if the additional set-up time overflows the slew time, the excess will also, inevitably, be counted against the observation.
+Where possible, the changes to the set-up time required for observations have been "hidden" in the slew overhead; when no slew overhead is applied (e.g. for concatenated observations) this additional set-up time will be added to observations - if the additional set-up time overflows the slew time, the excess will also, inevitably, be counted against the observation.

 Version 6.0 contains some important changes in the way the HIFI time estimation is carried out.
 This should not impact the duration of AORs, but may have an impact on how fast time estimation is carried out for some observing modes, with a significant slowing of time estimation calculation possible.
+An issue was also found for some PACS spectroscopy observations that has required modifications to the way that time estimates are calculated in some modes.